yuweichuai/personal_resume/content/authors/admin/_index.md

 highlight_name: false
 ---

 Yuwei Chuai is a postgraduate from the School of Economics and Management of Beihang University in China.
 He is going to the [University of Luxembourg](https://wwwen.uni.lu/) to study some financial courses as an exchange student.
-His research interests include social media, computational social science, fintech, and so forth.
+His research interests include social media, data science, computational social science, digital communication, consumer behaviour, and so forth.
 His research has been featured in the popular media, including [New Scientist](https://www.newscientist.com/article/2242452-fake-news-gets-shared-more-when-it-is-angry-and-anxiety-inducing/), [Communications of the ACM](https://cacm.acm.org/news/245394-fake-news-gets-shared-more-when-it-is-angry-anxiety-inducing/fulltext), and [The Quint](https://www.thequint.com/news/webqoof/mood-emotional-state-make-you-fall-for-online-misinformation).
-He is a member of "Youth Researchers Training Program" of [China Wealth Management 50 Forum(CWM50)](http://www.cwm50.cn/).
+He is also a member of "Youth Researchers Training Program" of [China Wealth Management 50 Forum (CWM50)](http://www.cwm50.cn/).

 {{< icon name="download" pack="fas" >}} Download Yuwei's {{< staticref "uploads/resume.pdf" "newtab" >}}Resume{{< /staticref >}}.